-David Myhill has a specialist practice focussing on contractual and tortious disputes, in the fields of Clinical Negligence, Construction, Insurance, Product Liability, Professional Negligence and Property Damage.
+David has a specialist practice focussing on disputes in the fields of Product Liability, Insurance, Professional (including Clinical) Negligence and Property Damage.

 Whilst David is accomplished at drafting and advisory work, he has considerable experience of appearing as an advocate in Court, both at trial and in respect of interim hearings.
 He is regularly instructed as junior counsel as part of a large team on major pieces of litigation, but is equally adept working as sole counsel on disputes of a substantial value.

 For a summary of David’s experience in his areas of expertise, please select one of the practice areas below.